z64/odin0d/README.md

 In terms of diagram patterns:

-- A rhombus, connected to an ellipse, to a rect, is a Down connection.
+- A rhombus, connected to a shape, whose parent is a rect container, is a Down connection.
-- A rect, connected to an ellipse, to another ellipse, to a rect, is an Across connection.
+- A shape, whose parent is a rect container, connected to another shape whose parent is a rect container, is an Across connection.
-- A rect, connected to an ellipse, to a rhombus, is an Up connection.
+- A shape, whose parent is a rect container, connected to a rhombus, is an Up connection.
-- A rhombus connected to another rhombus is a Through connection.
+- A rhombus, connected to another rhobus, is a Through connection.

 Or, in terms of the runtime: